tegbessou/skeleton/README.md

 </pre>

 ## How to start with Skeleton ?
-### First replace "skeletton" occurence with your project name
+### First replace "skeleton" occurence with your project name
 - Change all occurences of "skeleton" in Makefile
 - Change host "skeleton.fr" in site.conf
 - Change "skeleton" in .bashrc